-What inspired Jean Avera and Bonnie Bain to create the Jane Addams Field Education Development Endowment
+Jean Avera and Bonnie Bain on the Jane Addams Field Education Development Endowment

 “Field education is transformational for social work students.
 Studying from a book and taking a test are necessary, but getting out into the community and working with people — those are the kinds of experiences that fundamentally change students as they go through the social work program.
 Bonnie and I decided to name our endowment after Jane Addams because she is considered the mother of social work in the United States and because she was an amazing woman.
 She worked in all areas: for peace, for women’s rights, for children, for education, against sex trafficking.
 At Hull House in Chicago she offered night classes for adults — the forerunner for the continuing education programs that every university offers now!
 She truly represents the broadness of the social work profession”— Jean